THE ROCK OF ANZIO

 Brummett Echohawk (1922-2006)

 Drawing Fire is the true story that has been speculated by many historians and researchers for decades.
 The reader will step onto the battlefield as never before with a Band of Brothers from every American Indian Tribe and Tounge.
 Roughnecks hardened by the onslaught of the Great Depression and mean as a Jersy bull.
-Experience this unembellished memoir of service of this American Indian squad, their Native traditions, humor, and the deep sorry they would experience as never told before.
+Experience this amazing memoir of service of this American Indian squad, their Native traditions, humor, and the deep sorry they would experience as never told before.

 -Mark R Ellenbarger,